A coordinate-free guide to the mechanics of thin shells: Application: free vibrations of a pressurized spherical shell

-\paragraph{Incremental equilibrium equations - the case of null bending moment.} We now write the incremental equilibrium equations \eqref{eq:59f} specialized to the case when the shell does not resist bending.
+We now write the incremental equilibrium equations \eqref{eq:59f} specialized to the case when the shell does not resist bending.
 We have from \eqref{eq:95f} that the tangential component of the force increment $\mathbf b$ is

-Furthermore, recalling that $\mathring\bb$ is parallel to $\bn$, and observing that both $\nabla\bn \sv$ and $\nabla w$ are orthogonal to $\bn$, we have from \eqref{eq:95f}:
+Furthermore, recalling that $\mathring\bb$ is parallel to $\bn$, and observing that both $\nabla\bn \sv$ and $\nabla w$ are orthogonal to $\bn$, we have from \eqref{eq:95f},

-Moreover, by \eqref{eq:61e}
+Moreover, by \eqref{eq:61e},